Yellowstone Caldera: Volcanoes

-The last supereruption of the Yellowstone Caldera, the Lava Creek eruption 640,000 years ago, ejected approximately 1000 km3 of rock, dust and volcanic ash into the atmosphere.
+The Lava Creek eruption of the Yellowstone Caldera, which occurred 640,000 years ago, ejected approximately 1000 km3 of rock, dust and volcanic ash into the atmosphere.
+It was Yellowstone's third and most recent caldera-forming eruption.

 Geologists closely monitor the elevation of the Yellowstone Plateau, which has been rising as quickly as 150 mm per year, as an indirect measurement of changes in magma chamber pressure.

 The upward movement of the Yellowstone caldera floor between 2004 and 2008—almost 75 mm each year—was more than three times greater than ever observed since such measurements began in 1923.
 From 2004 to 2008, the land surface within the caldera moved upward as much as 8 in at the White Lake GPS station.
 In January 2010, the USGS stated that "uplift of the Yellowstone Caldera has slowed significantly" and that uplift continues but at a slower pace.
 USGS, University of Utah and National Park Service scientists with the Yellowstone Volcano Observatory maintain that they "see no evidence that another such cataclysmic eruption will occur at Yellowstone in the foreseeable future.
 Recurrence intervals of these events are neither regular nor predictable."
 This conclusion was reiterated in December 2013 in the aftermath of the publication of a study by University of Utah scientists finding that the "size of the magma body beneath Yellowstone is significantly larger than had been thought".
 The Yellowstone Volcano Observatory issued a statement on its website stating:

-Although fascinating, the new findings do not imply increased geologic hazards at Yellowstone, and certainly do not increase the chances of a 'supereruption' in the near future.
-Contrary to some media reports, Yellowstone is not 'overdue' for a supereruption.
+Although fascinating, the new findings do not imply increased geologic hazards at Yellowstone, and certainly do not increase the chances of a "super eruption" in the near future.
+Contrary to some media reports, Yellowstone is not "overdue" for a super eruption.

 Media reports were more hyperbolic in their coverage.

 A study published in GSA Today, the monthly news and science magazine of the Geological Society of America, identified three fault zones where future eruptions are most likely to be centered.
-Two of those areas are associated with lava flows aged 174,000–70,000 years, and the third is a focus of present-day seismicity.
+Two of those areas are associated with lava flows aged 174,000–70,000 years ago, and the third is a focus of present-day seismicity.

 In 2017, NASA conducted a study to determine the feasibility of preventing the volcano from erupting.
 The results suggested that cooling the magma chamber by 35 percent would be enough to forestall such an incident.
 NASA proposed introducing water at high pressure 10 kilometers underground.
 The circulating water would release heat at the surface, possibly in a way that could be used as a geothermal power source.
 If enacted, the plan would cost about $3.46 billion.
-On the other hand, according to Brian Wilcox of the Jet Propulsion Laboratory, such a project might trigger rather than prevent an eruption.
+Brian Wilcox of the Jet Propulsion Laboratory observes that such a project could incidentally trigger an eruption if the top of the chamber is drilled into.